Testing enetcache

 Testing styleguide

-The above enetcache extension is an example for a common extension that has few testing needs: It just comes with a couple of unit and functional tests.
-Executing these and maybe adding PHP linting is recommended.
-More ambitious testing needs additional effort.
-As an example, we pick the styleguide extension.
-This extension is developed "core-near", Core itself uses styleguide to test various FormEngine details with acceptance tests and if developing Core, that extension is installed as a dependency by default.
-However, styleguide is just a casual extension: It is released to composer's packagist.org and can be loaded as dependency (or require-dev dependency) in any project.
+The enetcache extension is an example of a common extension that has few testing needs: it only has a couple of unit and functional tests.
+It is recommended to execute these tests and perhaps add PHP linting.
+More ambitious testing is more difficult.
+We will use the styleguide extension as an example.
+It is a normal extension but it is "core-near" - Core itself uses the styleguide extension to test the FormEngine (using acceptance tests) and during Core development the extension is installed as a dependency.
+The extension is released to packagist.org and can be loaded as a dependency (or require-dev dependency) in any project.

-The styleguide extension follows the Core branching principle, too: At the time of this writing, its main
+The styleguide extension follows the Core branching principle.
+At the time

-In comparison to enetcache, styleguide comes with additional test suites: It has functional and acceptance tests!
-Our goal is to run the functional tests with different database platforms, and to execute the acceptance tests.
-Both locally and by GitHub Actions and with different PHP versions.
+Styleguide comes with more test suites than enetcache.
+It has functional and acceptance tests!
+Our goal is to run the functional tests on different database platforms, and to execute the acceptance tests locally, with GitHub Actions and with different PHP versions.

 Basic setup

-The setup is similar to what has been outlined in detail with enetcache above: We add properties to the
+The setup is similar to enetcache (see above).
+We add properties to the

 composer.json file to make it a valid

-need codeception to run acceptance tests and specify a couple of additional
+need codeception to run acceptance tests and we need to specify a couple of additional

-Next, we have another iteration of runTests.sh and docker-compose.yml that are longer than the versions of enetcache to handle the functional and acceptance tests setups, too.
+Next, we run another iteration of runTests.sh and docker-compose.yml that is longer than that for enetcache (to handle the functional and acceptance tests setups).

-With this in place we can run unit tests:
+Now that this is in place we can run unit tests:

 git clone git@github.com:TYPO3/styleguide.git